 They might rely on transcripts or captions for audio and video media.

-This is the reason that things like WGAC Guidelines exist.
+This is the reason that guidelines such as the WCAG exist.

 Let's back up.
 In 1990, the the Americans with Disabilities Act was passed, which made discrimination against people with disabilities illegal.
 Since then, court cases have determined that these protections also apply to websites and Internet services.